Volesti: Volume Approximation and Sampling for Convex Polytopes in R: Algorithms and polytopes

-It is easy to prove that $\pi_f$ is the stationary distribution of the random walk.
+Algorithm~\ref{alg:hnr} describes the general Hit and Run procedure.
 When the line $\ell$ in line (1.) of the pseudocode is chosen uniformly at random from all possible lines passing through $p$ then the walk is called Random-Directions Hit and Run~\citep{smithhnr}.
 To pick a random direction through point $p\in\mathbb{R}^d$ we could sample $d$ numbers $g_1,\dots ,g_d$ from $\mathcal{N}(0,1)$ and then the vector $u=(g_1,\dots ,g_d)/\sqrt{\sum g_i^2}$ is uniformly distributed on the surface of the $d$-dimensional unit ball.
 A special case is called Coordinate-Directions Hit and Run~\citep{smithhnr} where we pick $\ell$ uniformly at random from the set of $d$ lines that passing through $p$ and are parallel to the coordinate axes.

-The Ball walk needs, additionally to Hit and Run, a radius $\delta$ as input.
-In particular, Ball walk is Metropolis Hastings~\citep{Hastings70} when the target distribution is truncated.
-The following pseudocode describes one step of Ball walk with a Metropolis filter.